chromilo/udacity-suse-scholarship/README.md

 ---
 Day 36:
+1. Yesterday I finished AWS ML lesson 2.4 and started lesson 3 exercises again but on Raspberry Pi 3.
+2. Today I updated our #st_canada tracking spreadsheet.
+Fixed issue installing and running k3s on RPi.
+Posted my updates to My GitHub repo.
+- modify /boot/cmdline.txt to add cgroup_enable=cpuset cgroup_enable=memory cgroup_memory=1
+- reboot
+- Load version 0.9.1 as that is compatible with RPi 3+, by running "curl -sfL https://get.k3s.io | INSTALL_K3S_VERSION=v0.9.1 sh"
+4. None.

+#st_canada
+1. What did your Study Team work on or participate in last week?
+Our study team met for our weekly session July 16 at 3:30pm Pacific.
+Meeting minutes are here.
+We participated in Study Jam over the weekend (I recognized a few from our group there), and we completed an Easy poll showing that out of 13 who filled out the poll, three scholars are still in lesson 4 and four in lesson 5.
+2. What are your plans for this coming week?
+Tally up the scholars on sprint 2 walls.
+Our tracking spreadsheet is here.
+We found the following stats:
+20/63 scholars are on the sprint 2 wall but have not filled out the sprint 2 completion form, most likely because they are not done with lessons yet.
+15/63 scholars have submitted the sprint 2 completion form, most likely completed all lessons.
+Meet with more members this Friday July 23 to get updated stats.
+3. Are you facing any challenges or blockers?
+28/63 scholars have NOT submitted the Sprint 2 completion forms yet.

+Day 36:
 1. Yesterday I attended docker compose workshop by @badr.ibrahim.
 I finished AWS ML lesson 2.2
 2. Today I completed the sprint 2 completion form, filled out the Study Buddy form, filled out the Blogathon form, and I finished AWS ML lesson 2.4.
 Posted my updates to My GitHub repo.
 3. None.